FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Discussion:

-MLRsearch implementation MAY return additional data in the Controller Output.
+MLRsearch implementation MAY return additional data in the Controller Output, for example number of trials performed and that total duration.

 {::comment}
     [Not needed?]

     <mark>MKP1 [VP] TODO: Short sentence on what to do on irregular goal result.</mark>

     <mark>MKP1 [VP] TODO: Irregular output, e.g. with "max search time exceeded" flag?</mark>

 {:/comment}